scalacenter/scalafix/website/src/main/tut/docs/creating-your-own-rule/giter-template.md

 sbt tests/test
 ```

 Note that the `scalafix` directory is a self-contained sbt build and can be put into the root directory of your repo.
-The tests are written using @sect.ref{scalafix-testkit}.
+The tests are written using [scalafix-testkit]({{ site.baseurl }}{% link docs/creating-your-own-rule/scalafix-testkit.md %}).